octaviocrv/diagnostico-vendas/README.md

 A custom web application built with **React, Vite, and JavaScript** for a client project.

-This project was developed to guide users through a structured diagnostic flow, starting with initial data capture, followed by quiz steps, and ending with a strategic result screen.
+This project delivers a multi-step diagnostic experience, including initial data capture, guided quiz steps, and a final strategic results screen.

 ## Tech Stack